kehiy/PACTX/README.md

 <img alt="pactx" src="https://github.com/kehiy/PACTX/assets/89645414/7b82344a-634f-49c8-b94a-c3b8b2a98ee9" width="150" />

-Pactus Transaction is a tool written in golang which help you to make, send and manage transactions in [Pactus Blockchain](https://pactus.org).
+Pactus Transaction is a tool written in golang which help you to make, send and manage transactions in [Pactus Blockchain](https://pactus.org) using multiple account with a good control.

 > PACTx cli tool also helps you to send bulk transactions with different types and more without leaving terminal.

 # Usage